Trip Details

 These treks are short and specially designed for beginners.
 The trek journey can get modified by increasing or decreasing the rest and acclimatization days.

-Do I need to get some training before doing Everest Base Camp Trek or any other trekking in Nepal?
+Do I need to get some training before doing trekking in Nepal?

-Yes, a training regime at least two weeks before the Everest base camp trek is ideal.
+Yes, it's better to get some training before doin trekking in Nepal.
 The training should consist of practice hikes, cardiovascular endurance (aerobic exercise), strength training, and mental strength exercises.

 What are the basic tips for beginner trekkers who don’t have any experience?